johnbotris/mdblocks/README.md

 </small>

 ## Usage
-Extract all the text between code blocks in markdown and outputs it all to to stdout

 If command line arguments are provided, mdblocks will read each as a file, and output any code blocks found, in the order of the arguments